TALENT DEVELOPMENT/EXTENDED LEARNING PROGRAM

 LoS - LEVELS of SERVICE MODEL

 The Millinocket School District's Gifted Program is aligned with Maine's Department of Education's vision of providing Maine schools with resources to assist in developing equitable and responsive advanced programming designed to meet the unique needs of 3-12 students who excel or have the potential to excel more quickly in the school and follows the LoS Model.
 It is an approach that does not rely exclusively on test scores for identification but rather uses a four-step process designed to meet the needs of all students, including advanced, gifted, profoundly gifted, ELL, and twice-exceptional students.
 LoS offers a framework for recognizing, nurturing, and celebrating all students' varied strengths, talents, and sustained interests.
 The model is comprehensive and can be used in many different school situations.
 It takes a holistic view of children's learning and has strong goals for student self-motivation and independent learning.
 Opportunities are designed with an understanding that there are six types of gifted students.
 Parents, community members, and teachers are encouraged to join the Talent Development Committee (TDEL)to share ideas.
 The committee meets monthly from 2:00 PM - 3:00 PM in room 202.
-If you want to join the TDEL Committee, please complete this interest for
+If you want to join the TDEL Committee, please complete this interest form (TBA).

 How are students placed in the different levels?